MarcoPNS/Spotify-Stream-Widget/README.md

 1. Download the tool
 2. Start the Tool
 3. Customize the Viewer and authentificate with your Spotify Account.
-4. Now you can add the window "Spotify Viewer" on your Stream using OBS, XSplit or similiar.
+4. Add the window "Spotify Viewer" to your Stream using OBS, XSplit or similiar.

 ## Donate
 PayPal: [https://www.paypal.me/MarcoSadowski](https://www.paypal.me/MarcoSadowski)